xtuml/bridgepoint/doc-internal/notes/201_dts0101047282/201_dts0101047282_Headless_Prebuilder.dnt.md

 * modify the CLI.sh shell script and add a valid license, for example:
 export MGLS_LICENSE_FILE=1717@wv-lic-01.wv.mentorg.com:1717@wv-lic-02.wv.mentorg.com:1717@svr-azt-eng-01
 * delete the gen/code_generation folder under the MicrwaveOven project
+* rename the .project file from the MicrwaveOven project to ".project-temp"
 * Exit from Bridgepoint
 *  In CLI.sh add the following setting to force no DISPLAY to be available:
 export DISPLAY=